rima1881/Botzilla/README.md

 Command Types

-For now, I've identified three main types of communication:
+For now, I've identified two main types of communication:

 - Continuous Data Flow:
 This includes scenarios where data needs to be sent and received continuously, such as with cameras, sensors, or any variable that requires a constant stream of information.